Lewd and Lascivious Charges

 Types of Lewd and Lascivious Charges under Florida Law

-Under Florida law, criminal offenses that alleged lewd and lascivious behavior require more than negligent disregard of decent proprieties and consideration due to others.
-Lewd and lascivious offenses are indicative of sexual conduct or the unlawful indulgence in lust, eager for sexual indulgence.
+Under Florida law, criminal offenses that alleged lewd and lascivious behavior requires more than a negligent disregard of decent proprieties and consideration due to others.
+Lewd and lascivious offenses are indicative of sexual conduct or the unlawful indulgence in lust while eager for sexual indulgence.

 The terms are synonyms that connote unchaste, wicked, licentious, lustful, or sensual design on the part of the alleged perpetrator.

 Florida law provides for different types of lewd and lascivious crimes depending on the age of the person accused and the age of the alleged victim as well as the type of sexual contact alleged.